FerretDB/FerretDB/website/blog/2023-08-08-deploy-run-ferretdb-leafcloud.md

 CREATE USER <username> WITH PASSWORD <password>;
 ```

-Then create a database named `ferretdb`
+Then create a database named `ferretdb`:

 ```sql
 postgres=# CREATE DATABASE ferretdb OWNER ferretdb;
 ```

-Next, grant all privileges to on the new database to the user:
+Next, grant all privileges on the new database to the user:

 ```sql
 GRANT ALL PRIVILEGES ON DATABASE ferretdb TO ferretdb;
 ```

-Let's use the postgres database context:
+Let's use the new Postgres database context:

 ```text
 postgres=# \c ferretdb
 You are now connected to database "ferretdb" as user "postgres".
 ```

-Finally we're going to set the search_path to ferretdb:
+Finally we're going to set the `search_path` to ferretdb:

 ```sql
 set search_path to ferretdb;
 ```

-## Deploying FerretDB
+### Deploying FerretDB

 Now that we have verified that PostgreSQL is working properly, it's time to set up and install FerretDB to communicate with our PostgreSQL cluster.
 To do this, we'll need to create and apply a deployment and service manifest.